Ohalo-Ltd/ohalo-playbooks/dxr-cloudformation-deployment/README.md

 # DXR single-server CloudFormation wrapper

-This directory contains the infrastructure glue required to stand up a disposable Ansible control host (RHEL 8.10, `c5.4xlarge`) and run the `deploy-dxr-single-server-playbook.yml` playbook that lives in `ohalo-ansible`.
+This directory contains the infrastructure glue required to stand up a Linux VM (RHEL 8.10, `c5.4xlarge`) and run the `deploy-dxr-single-server-playbook.yml` playbook that lives in `ohalo-ansible`, to deploy a single-server instance of Ohalo's Data X-Ray platform.
+The included shell script will deploy the environment -- post-deployment, standard AWS CLI or UI methods can be used to manage the instance.

 ## Contents
 - `dxr-single-server-cloudformation.yaml` – full CloudFormation template that